- Reviewed: 9 May 2022, 15:19 NZST

 Smoke haze from fires in neighbouring countries periodically causes high pollution readings in Singapore.
 Some of the most common health effects include irritation of eyes, throat and lungs.
 For people with existing respiratory conditions, such as asthma or bronchitis, breathing in particle pollution can make these conditions worse.
 For more information on pollution readings in Singapore refer to Singapore's National Environment Agency.

 General travel advice

-Penalties for drug offences are severe.
 Offences related to drunk or disorderly conduct, including inappropriate behaviour under Singapore’s ‘Outrage of Modesty’ law, can also result in strict penalties.
 It is illegal to drink between 10:30pm and 7:00am in a public place.
 Passports must be presented if asked for by local authorities.
 Photography of certain government buildings and military installations is prohibited.

 New Zealanders travelling or living in Singapore should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 New Zealanders in Singapore are encouraged to register their details with the Ministry of Foreign Affairs and Trade.

 The New Zealand High Commission Singapore, Singapore